Biofeedback Devices-Be The Calm In The Storm Around You

 Neurological Conditions

-Biofeedback, particularly EEG neurofeedback, may be used in conditions like traumatic brain injury, stroke recovery, and neurodegenerative diseases to improve cognitive and motor function.
+Biofeedback, particularly EEG neurofeedback, may improve cognitive and motor function in conditions such as traumatic brain injury, stroke recovery, and neurodegenerative diseases.

 Autoimmune Disorders